marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

-A. The directory structure shown is a valid module.
+A. The directory structure shown is a valid module.  <br>
-B. The directory structure would be a valid module if module.java were added directly underneath zoo.staff.
+B. The directory structure would be a valid module if module.java were added directly underneath zoo.staff.  <br>
-C. The directory structure would be a valid module if module.java were added directly underneath zoo.
+C. The directory structure would be a valid module if module.java were added directly underneath zoo.  <br>
-D. The directory structure would be a valid module if module-info.java were added directly underneath zoo.staff.
+D. The directory structure would be a valid module if module-info.java were added directly underneath zoo.staff.  <br>

 Correct Answer: D